-1 2 3 4 5 6 may grant exceptions on a case-by-case basis in coordination with other permitting agencies if the applicant can demonstrate that the proposed boat lift meets the intent of the criteria to minimize structure, maximize light penetration, and maximize depth.
-However, these structures must meet the size criteria of the plan (total 160 square feet).
-7 8 9 (iii) Shoreline armoring (i.e., bulkheads, riprap, and retaining walls) shall not occur in association with installation of the overwater structure.
-10 11 (iv) Construction of the overwater structure shall be completed during the in-water work window (November 1 to February 28).
-12 (d) Piling and Float Anchors: 13 14 15 16 17 (i) Piling shall not exceed 8 inches in diameter.
+- (i) No electricity shall be provided to, or on, the overwater structure. - (ii) No boat lifts or watercraft lifts (e.g., Jet Ski lifts) of any type will be placed on, or in addition to, the overwater structure.
+The City may grant exceptions on a case-by-case basis in coordination with other permitting agencies if the applicant can demonstrate that the proposed boat lift meets the intent of the criteria to minimize structure, maximize light penetration, and maximize depth.
+However, these structures must meet the size criteria of the plan (total 160 square feet). - (iii) Shoreline armoring (i.e., bulkheads, riprap, and retaining walls) shall not occur in association with installation of the overwater structure. - (iv) Construction of the overwater structure shall be completed during the in-water work window (November 1 to February 28). - (d) Piling and Float Anchors: - (i) Piling shall not exceed 8 inches in diameter.
 The intent of this criterion is not to require existing pilings to be removed, cut, or capped, but to place limits on the size of new pilings.
-The City may grant exceptions to allow for larger pilings on a case-by-case basis and in coordination with other permitting agencies in areas where safety considerations merit it.
-19 20 21 (ii) Pilings shall be spaced at least 18 feet apart on the same side of any component of the overwater structure.
-The pier/ramp and float are separate components.
-22 23 24 (iii) Each overwater structure shall utilize no more than four piles total for the entire project.
-A combination of two piles and four helical anchors may be used in place of four piles.
-25 26 (iv) All pilings shall be fitted with devices to prevent perching by piscivorous (fish-eating) birds.
-27 28 29 30 31 32 33 (v) Submerged float anchors will be constructed from concrete and shall be horizontally compressed in form, by a factor of five or more, for a minimum profile above the stream bed (the horizontal length and width will be at least five times the vertical height).
+The City may grant exceptions to allow for larger pilings on a case-by-case basis and in coordination with other permitting agencies in areas where safety considerations merit it. - (ii) Pilings shall be spaced at least 18 feet apart on the same side of any component of the overwater structure.
+The pier/ramp and float are separate components. - (iii) Each overwater structure shall utilize no more than four piles total for the entire project.
+A combination of two piles and four helical anchors may be used in place of four piles. - (iv) All pilings shall be fitted with devices to prevent perching by piscivorous (fish-eating) birds. - (v) Submerged float anchors will be constructed from concrete and shall be horizontally compressed in form, by a factor of five or more, for a minimum profile above the stream bed (the horizontal length and width will be at least five times the vertical height).
 A helical screw anchor may be utilized where substrate allows.
+The

-The owner shall be responsible for demonstrating feasibility and for proper installation such that anchor displacement does not occur.
-34 35 36 (vi) No in-water fill material will be allowed, with the exception of pilings and float anchors.
+- owner shall be responsible for demonstrating feasibility and for proper installation such that anchor displacement does not occur. - (vi) No in-water fill material will be allowed, with the exception of pilings and float anchors.
 (Note: uncured concrete or its by-products shall not be allowed.)

-37 (e) Floats :
+(e) Floats: